bryandugan/bryan-dugan/content/posts/Vim Cheatsheet/Vim Cheatsheet.md

 A list of common Vim Shortcuts that you will be using while getting started with Vim.

 > **Note:** Vim is case sensitive.
-For Example if the command is `V` you would type `shift` + `v`.
+For Example, if the command is `V` you would type `shift` + `v`.

 ## The two main modes
 In Vim there are two main modes.
 Command mode, and insert mode.
-Command mode lets you modify the text and select text, where insert mode allows you to type new text.
+Command mode lets you modify and select text, where insert mode allows you to type new text.

 | Action | Command |
 | :--- | :--- |